Concordium/concordium-rust-smart-contracts/CTS1.rst

 .. note::

-  Smart contracts where the contract state size limit is to low, can distribute the state across multiple smart contract instances.
+  Smart contracts, where the contract state size limit is too low, can distribute the state across multiple smart contract instances.

 Decisions and rationale
 =======================